Guidelines

 Who are the big 3 in K-pop?

-READ ALSO: How do you survive a fight?
+READ ALSO: How do you ask someone out without pressuring them?

 The big three agencies consist of SM Entertainment, YG Entertainment, and JYP Entertainment.
 These are the top three well-known, and most popular agencies of South Korea.